SalishSeaCast/tools/docs/SalishSeaTools/nowcast.rst

 (it defaults to :py:obj:`False`).

 The :py:data:`logger` instance has a variety of method for sending messages to the logging system at different levels of importance.
-We mostly use :py:meth:`logging.info` for generally informative methods, :py:meth:`logging.debug` for message about deeper levels of execution, and :py:meth:`logging.error` for error message.
+We mostly use :py:meth:`logging.info` for generally informative messages, :py:meth:`logging.debug` for message about deeper levels of execution, and :py:meth:`logging.error` for error message.